devtechster/One-to-One-chat/README.md

-Sure, here's a combined Markdown file describing the whole project:

 ### Project Description

 This project is a simple peer-to-peer (P2P) messenger application implemented using HTML, CSS, and JavaScript.
 It allows users to exchange messages in real-time using a P2P communication approach facilitated by the Bugout library.